 - No actual structure, you could have 6 meals of 100 calories or 2 meals of 300 calories – this is not really fasting.

-Fasting every other day, which can produce a lot of results but it’s not easy for most people and going to be hard to promote exercise on a platform like this, which will not provide the full spectrum of possibilities.
+Fasting every other day.
+On one hand, this can produce a lot of results.
+Then again, it’s hard for most people and it will be hard to promote good exercise on this platform.
+Of course, fasting without the exercise cuts the spectrum of possibilities.

 - Alternate days of eating with days of fasting